tatianegercina/FinTech/01-Lesson-Plans/22-DeFi/3/LessonPlan.md

 ### 3. Student Do: Writing an Auction Contract (15 min)

-In this activity, students will take a SimpleAuction contract from the Solidity documentation, modify it for their own needs (remove the time-related features), and prepare it for use within another contract.
+In this activity, students will take a SimpleAuction contract from the Solidity documentation, modify it for their own needs (removing the time-related features), and prepare it for use within another contract.

 **Instructions:**